federicomariamassari/udacity-sfend/projects/p4/p4-radar-target-generation-and-detection.md

 ### Range-Doppler Map

 The Range-Doppler Map (RDM), generated from a 2D FFT, is already present in the initial code.
 My contribution was simply to shorten the length of the y-axis (Doppler dimension) to fit within the velocity limits of [-70; +70] m/s [Figure 1.B].
+In the plot, notice the spread of energy along the Doppler axis, signalling the target's motion.

 <table>
   <tr>